 Overview and Financial Performance

 Sequent began operations in 2001 in the world's energy capital Houston, Texas.
 Sequent is involved in asset management and optimization, storage, transportation, producer and peaking services and wholesale marketing of natural gas across the United States and in Canada.
-Nicor Enerchange, which was integrated into Sequent as part of the AGL Resources and Nicor Inc. merger completed in December 2011, expands Sequent’s wholesale marketing of natural gas supply services in the Midwest and enables Sequent to serve commercial and industrial customers in the Midwest primarily in the northern Illinois market.
+Nicor Enerchange, which was integrated into Sequent as part of the Southern Company Gas and Nicor Inc. merger completed in December 2011, expands Sequent’s wholesale marketing of natural gas supply services in the Midwest and enables Sequent to serve commercial and industrial customers in the Midwest primarily in the northern Illinois market.

 Volatility in the natural gas market arises from a number of factors such as weather fluctuations or changes in supply or demand for natural gas in different regions of the country.
 The volatility of natural gas commodity prices have an impact on Sequent’s customer rates, long-term competitive position against other energy sources, the ability to capture value and ultimately Sequent’s earnings.
 The following is a 5-year historical chart of Sequent’s reported earnings before interest and taxes (EBIT):

 EBIT is a non-GAAP (accounting principles generally accepted in the United States of America) financial measure.
 A reconciliation of the referenced non-GAAP financial measure is available on the Southern Company Gas’ website at southerncompanygas.com under the Investor Relations section.

 Sequent buys and sells natural gas, with daily physical volumes of 5.2 billion cubic feet (Bcf), across over 100 pipelines with almost 500 counterparties located across North America.
 Based on first quarter 2012 wholesale physical volumes sold (in Bcf/day) and according to Gas Daily, Sequent is ranked in the top 10 of North American natural gas marketers.